zcorleissen/documentation/source/mongodb_getting_started.rst

 #.
 Select a zone that suits your needs.

-    Zones are either Rackspace and/or AWS Direct Connect zones, labeled by airport codes in that region.
-Check out the `zone map <http://objectrocket.com/features>`_.
+    Zones are Rackspace and/or AWS Direct Connect zones, labeled by airport codes in that region.
+Check out the `zone map <http://objectrocket.com/features>`_ for more details.

-    Instances created in Virginia (IAD)

 #.
 Select a storage engine (v3.0 only).